clem9669/wordlists/README.md

 All details are there about wordlists combinaison.

+*Update*: The clem9669_wordlist_large is too big for Github Actions.
+The current specs for Github Actions VM is 2-core CPU; 7 GB of RAM memory; 14 GB of SSD disk space.

 ### Web discovery

 In the folder **WEB**, you can found a wordlist for pentesting purpose wich is design to find ressources for french people too.